-Budgeted cost: £ 10, 000
+Budgeted cost: £ 8, 000

-Activity Evidence that supports this approach Challenge number(s) addressed Individual provision maps created for each pupil premium child by teacher and TA, these identify key barriers, strategies to overcome these barriers and this is reviewed regularly This has proved effective in the past in the school and has been suggested in a number of pupil premium training events Depending on child-1, 2, 3, 4, 5, 6, 7, 8 Teacher KS1 small group intervention to support those children who are struggling with writing and maths There is a variety of evidence to support and is an EEF recommendation.
+Activity Evidence that supports this approach Challenge number(s) addressed Individual provision maps created for each pupil premium child by teacher and TA, these identify key barriers, strategies to overcome these barriers and this is reviewed regularly.
+This has proved effective in the past in the school and has been suggested in a number of pupil premium training events Depending on child-1, 2, 3, 4, 5, 6, 7, 8 Teacher KS1 small group intervention to support those children who are struggling with writing and maths There is a variety of evidence to support and is a EEF recommendation.
 The national Tutoring programme suggests that 1 to 3 is an effective ratio.
-2, 3, 4 Y6 SAT intervention groups after school There is a variety of evidence to support and is an EEF recommendation.
+2, 3, 4 Y6 SAT intervention groups after school There is a variety of evidence to support and is a EEF recommendation.
 The national Tutoring programme suggests that 1 to 3 is an effective ratio.
 It has proved very effective in our school in the past.
-2, 3, 4, 5 Maths 1 to 3 tutoring Y1-3 There is a variety of evidence to support intervening early to close gaps to prevent long term issues.
+2, 3, 4, 5 Maths 1 to 3 tutoring Y6 Use of Y6 maths specialist teacher employed through an agency to deliver targeted support.
 The national Tutoring programme suggests that 1 to 3 is an effective ratio.
 It has proved very effective in our school in the past.
-4 Number Sense intervention group for Y4-6 Those children who still have gaps in their number sense and lack fluency struggle to tackle KS2 work and it is a key barrier.
+4 Numbersense intervention group for Y4-6 delivered by a TA Those children who still have gaps in their number sense and lack fluency struggle to tackle KS2 work and it is a key barrier.
 It is a recognised national programme.
 4 Support within class through scaffolding and prompting.
 Evidence shows that it is not always best to take children out of class but instead every interaction can be seen as an intervention, the TA can scaffold learning and help make it accessible for all so all children are exposed to the challenging work.
-2, 3, 4, 5, NELI- speech and language intervention programme for early years training and delivery DfE backed programme Having good language skills is a key requirement to succeed at school and beyond 2, 3

-Purchase licences for Reading Dr and for Nessy so targeted individuals complete reading and spelling interventions on the ipads Both recognised effective programmes that use precision teaching as recommended by our school's educational psychologist. -- --- -- --
+2, 3, 4, 5, NELI- speech and language intervention programme for early years training and delivery MAT SALT screens all Reception children and identifies children for additional support.
+SALT delivers DfE backed programme Having good language skills is a key requirement to succeed at school and beyond SALT able to deliver bespoke training and can offer regular support and rescreening.
+2, 3 training to staff to deliver interventions.
+Purchase licences for Reading Dr and for Nessy so targeted individuals complete reading and spelling interventions on the ipads Both recognised effective programmes that use precision teaching as recommended by our school's educational psychologist.
+39 Support children who are struggling with their phonics, 1 to 1 RWI intervention sessions, following training on the 1 to 1 intervention from RWI consultant RWI is a DfE approved programme with a proven record of ensuring all children make good progress in phonics and have a strong start to early reading which results in confident and competent readers.
+The 1 to 1 intervention is part of the RWI programme 9